Kindness · 6-to-8-year-olds

 FAQs

-- Are these stories too simple for my 8-year-old?
+- Are these stories only for bedtime?

 Generate a story like this in Inky.